pwittchen/interview-questions/google-developer.md

 Sample tasks
 ------------
-- Strings
 - find sub-string of a string
-- Stacks
+- verify if a given string is a palindrome
 - verify if a given string containing different types of parenthesis is balanced
-- Graphs
 - Find path from point A to B in a maze
+- reverse a linked list

 References
 ----------